Pop psychology sells well.

 Ph.D. psychologist Vitelli in Psychology Today expands on simple conscientiousness to also include industriousness, achievement need, and self-control.

-With all these well-known psychological traits, was there a need to add “new” one?
+With all these well-known psychological traits, was there a need to add a “new” one?

-Jordan Peterson, who after this Quora reply became a famous pundit himself and authored the best-seller “12 Rules For Life“, writes:
+Jordan Peterson, before becoming famous himself and writing “12 Rules For Life“, wrote on Quora:

 Duckworth failed to notice that they had re-invented a very well documented phenomena, that already had a name (and, when they did notice it, failed to produce the appropriate mea culpas.
 Not one of psychology’s brighter moments).